jenkinsci/jenkinsfile-runner/DOCKER.md

 docker run --rm -e JAVA_OPTS="-Xms 256m" -v $PWD/test:/workspace jenkinsfile-runner:my-production-jenkins
 ```

-Also is possible to pass arguments to the Jenkinsfile or to execute it outside a sandbox environment with the `-ns` and `-a` options.
+It is also possible to pass arguments to the Jenkinsfile or to execute it outside a sandbox environment with the `-ns` and `-a` options.

 ```bash
 docker run --rm -v $PWD/test:/workspace jenkinsfile-runner:my-production-jenkins -ns -a "my_param=any_value"